22 May 2021–

 Alan Watson Featherstone & Pupak Haghighi

-Following the success of our Rewilding Journey workshop in September 2019, we are offering it again in 2020 on the following dates:
+Following the success of our Rewilding Journey workshop in September 2019, we’ve been unable to run it in 2020 because of the COVID-19 outbreak, but we are offering it again in 2021 on the following dates:

 This workshop is being held for people who have a serious interest in rewilding and are keen to make that a focus of practical work in their lives.
 It offers both an in depth practical experience of rewilding in action and a personal journey of discovery to find our individual power to make a real and lasting positive difference in the world.
 The week will include an opportunity to connect deeply with wild Nature in the Caledonian Forest, carrying out some practical ecological restoration work, visits to sites that show the dramatic results of rewilding, an exploration of how to initiate and develop a rewilding project and the sharing of practical techniques and tools to turn our personal visions and dreams into successful results.
 It will draw on Alan’s personal experience from founding Trees for Life more than 30 years ago and developing it into the highly-effective and award-winning conservation charity it has become, and Pupak’s work to establish a rewilding project in the Fertile Crescent area of the Middle East.
 If you feel called to set up or develop a rewilding project in your local area (or for an ecosystem that you care deeply about) and want to know how go about that, this week is designed for you!
 If you are already involved with, or want to initiate, a rewilding project, please bring information and details with you, as there will be an opportunity to engage with that during the week.
 We also welcome any musical instruments, for evenings in the bothy.